strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_01_user_guide.rst

 Requirement relation roles
 """"""""""""""""""""""""""

 A requirement relation can be specialized with a role.
-The role must be registered in the document grammar, see :ref:`SDOC_UG_GRAMMAR_RELATIONS`.
+The role must be registered in the document grammar, see :ref:`Relations <SDOC_UG_GRAMMAR_RELATIONS>`.

 .. code-block::